Logo PyPlate

 Installing

-If you downloaded the zip file, extract it and go to the 'install' directory:
+If you downloaded the zip file, extract it and go to the main directory:

 where \<version> is the version number of the file you downloaded.